The Respiratory System

 • Peripheral lymphocytes

-• Encapsulating fibroblasts and fibrosis
+• fibroblasts and fibrosis

 3. Cellular Components of TB Granuloma